 16. When this Part applies

-This Part applies if an application for default judgment is made against you or another party for a failure to —

-(a) lodge and serve a response in accordance with rule 9(1); or
+This Part applies if an application for default judgment is made against you or another party for a failure to lodge and serve a response in accordance with rule 9(1).

-(b) lodge a statement of defence in accordance with rule 9A.

-[Rule 16 amended: Gazette 3 Jun 2008 p.
-2142; 30 Sep 2016 p.
-4176.]
+[Rule 16 inserted: SL 2020/67 r.
+56.]

-17. If the claim is for a specified amount
+17. If the claim is for a liquidated amount

-Unless rule 21 applies, a registrar may give default judgment for a specified amount if the claim, or the relevant part of the claim, is for —
+Unless rule 21 applies, if the claim is for a liquidated amount a registrar is to give default judgment for that amount.

-(a) a liquidated amount; or

-(b) an unliquidated amount of $5 000 or less; or

-(c) an unliquidated amount of more than $5 000, if the registrar is able to assess the amount from any supporting material lodged in relation to the claim.

-[Rule 17 amended: Gazette 3 Jun 2008 p.
-2142; 24 May 2013 p.
-2058.]
+[Rule 17 inserted: SL 2020/67 r.
+56.]

-18. If the claim is for an unspecified amount
+18. If the claim is for an unliquidated amount

-(1) Unless rule 21 applies, a registrar may give default judgment for an unspecified amount if the claim, or the relevant part of the claim, is for any unliquidated amount not referred to in rule 17.
+(1) Unless rule 21 applies, if the claim is for an unliquidated amount a registrar is to give default judgment for an unliquidated amount.

-(2) When the registrar gives default judgment for an unspecified amount, the registrar must —
+(2) When the registrar gives default judgment for an unliquidated amount, the registrar may do any or all of the following —

+(a) request that you or another party lodge additional supporting material in relation to the claim;

+(b) give default judgment against the defendant for a specified amount, if the registrar is able to assess the amount from any additional supporting material lodged;

-(a) list the application for a hearing at which the Court will assess the amount; and
+(c) list the application for a hearing at which the Court will assess the amount.

+(3) If the registrar lists the application for a hearing under subrule (2)(c) —

-(b) notify you and the other parties in writing at least 28 days before the hearing.
+(a) the registrar must notify you and the other parties in writing at least 28 days before the hearing; and

+(b) you must lodge and serve a supporting affidavit at least 14 days before the hearing.

-(3) An application for default judgment under this Part does not need to be supported by an affidavit unless a hearing is listed under subrule (2).
-In that case a supporting affidavit must be lodged and served at least 14 days before the hearing.
+(4) An application for default judgment under this Part does not need to be supported by an affidavit unless a hearing is listed under subrule (2)(c).

-[Rule 18 amended: Gazette 3 Jun 2008 p.
-2142; 21 Jul 2017 p.
-4026.]
+[Rule 18 inserted: SL 2020/67 r.
+56.]

 19. If the claim against you is to recover possession of personal property